-DFS by \cite{DFS} is the first system that automates feature engineering from relational data with multiple tables.
+DFS (\cite{DFS}) was the first system that automates feature engineering from relational data with multiple tables.
 DFS has been shown to achieve good results on public data science competitions.
-OneBM is closely related to work in inductive logic programming, e.g. see \cite{luc} where relational data is unfolded via propositionalizing, e.g. see \cite{propositionalization} or Wordification by \cite{wordification} discretises the data into words from which the joined results can be considered as a bag of words.
+Our work is also closely related to inductive logic programming, e.g. \cite{luc} where relational data is unfolded via propositionalizing, \cite{propositionalization} or wordification \cite{wordification} that discretises the data into words from which the joined results can be considered as a bag of words.
 Each word in the bag is a feature for further predictive modelling.
 Wordification is a rule-based approach, which does not support unstructured and temporally ordered data.
 In \cite{arno}, the authors proposed an approach to learn multi-relational decision tree induction for relational data.
 This work does not support temporally ordered data and is limited to decision tree models.
 Our work extended DFS to deal with non-numerical and temporally ordered data.
 Moreover, we resolved the redundancy issues of rule-based approaches via learning features rather than relying on predefined rules.

-Besides, works in statistical relational learning (StarAI) presented in \cite{lisa} are also related to our work.
-Recently, a deep relational learning approach was proposed by \cite{deeprl} to learn to predict object's properties using object's neighbourhood information.
+Statistical relational learning (StarAI) presented in \cite{lisa} is also related to our work.
+Recently, a deep relational learning approach was proposed \cite{deeprl} to learn to predict object's properties using an object's neighborhood information.
 However, the given prior art does not support temporally ordered data and unstructured properties of objects.
 Besides, an important additional contribution of our work is the study of the theoretical complexity of the feature learning problem for relational data as well as the universal expressiveness of the network structures used for feature learning.

-Cognito by \cite{cognito} automates feature engineering for one table.
-It applies recursively a set of predefined mathematical transformations on the table's columns to obtain new features from the original data.
-Since it does not support relational databases with multiple tables and is orthogonal to our approach.
+Cognito \cite{cognito} automates feature engineering for single tables by applying recursively a set of predefined mathematical transformations on the table's columns to obtain new features from the original data.
+Since it does not support relational databases with multiple tables it is orthogonal to our approach.

+Prior versions of this work in progress were informally published as technical reports on Arxiv (see \cite{onebm} and \cite{r2n}).
+These are early technical reports while this work was under development.
+The key difference between this paper compared to earlier technical reports is the use of bootstrapping method to improve R2N's robustness.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}